qmtoaster/dspam/readme.txt

 If dspam is implemented for a domain, every email received by that domain will have a dspam signature in the header and a matching signature will automatically be entered in the dspam maria/mysql database.
 At this point there has been no training.
 To train I have users create a spam and notspam folder in their IMAP account.
 All spam will be placed into the spam folder and all ham into the notspam folder.
-I run a bash script enumerating all mail in these folders and dumping each to dspam:
+I run a bash script enumerating all mail in these folders and dumping each to dspam.

+If there are spam filters in front of dspam that insert header signatures dspam's configuration file must enumerate them so that they can be ignored for training purposes.
+Below are the Spamassassin signatures with the proper configuration syntax:

+IgnoreHeader X-Spam-Checker-Version
+IgnoreHeader X-Spam-Level
+IgnoreHeader X-Spam-Status
+IgnoreHeader X-Spam-Flag
+IgnoreHeader X-Spam-Report
+IgnoreHeader X-Spam-Prev-Subject

 Training: